purnish-git0/Plan_Input_Configs/README.md

 and looked up from the db.

-Or it can be a hybrod approach such as
+Or it can be a hybrid approach such as

 Creating an Evaluator interface